mmiglioranza22/fullstackopen/README.md

 # fullstackopen

-Solutions to course exercises for the [Full stack open course](https://fullstackopen.com/en/) from University of Helsinky MOOC.
+Solutions to course exercises for the [Full stack open course](https://fullstackopen.com/en/) from University of Helsinki MOOC.
 (Parts 1 - 9)